jeenicj97/90DaysOfDevOps/2026/day-39/day-39-cicd-concepts.md

 ### Task 3: Pipeline Anatomy
 A pipeline has these parts — write what each one does:
 - **Trigger** — what starts the pipeline
+  * The event or condition that initiates the pipeline execution.
+Common triggers include pushing code to a specific branch, creating a Pull Request, a scheduled time, or a manual button press.
 - **Stage** — a logical phase (build, test, deploy)
+  * A logical grouping of tasks that represent a major phase in the software development lifecycle (e.g., Build, Test, or Deploy).
+Stages usually run in a specific sequence, and a pipeline typically waits for all jobs in one stage to complete successfully before moving to the next.
 - **Job** — a unit of work inside a stage
+  * A specific unit of work within a stage that is executed by a single runner.
+A single stage can contain multiple parallel jobs (e.g., running unit tests for different operating systems simultaneously).
 - **Step** — a single command or action inside a job
+  * The smallest unit of execution within a job.
+These are individual commands, script executions, or pre-defined actions (e.g., npm install, docker build, or running a shell script).
 - **Runner** — the machine that executes the job
+  * The physical or virtual machine (often a container or a dedicated server) that carries out the instructions defined in the jobs.
+It pulls the code and executes the steps sequentially.
 - **Artifact** — output produced by a job
+  * The persistent file or data produced by a job that needs to be saved after the job finishes.
+Examples include compiled binaries, build logs, test reports, or container images that can be passed to subsequent stages or downloaded by users.

 ---